 First, create a first-level navigation link.
 In the pop-up "Add Navigation Link" window:

-• Display Name:Enter the text to be displayed on the navigation menu, such as “Products & Services”, “News Center”, etc.
+- display nameEnter the text to be displayed on the navigation menu, for example, 'Products and Services', 'News Center', etc.

-• Built-in linkFor example, pointing to the home page of a website, or the home page of a certain model (such as articles, products).
+- Built-in linkFor example, it points to the home page of a website or the home page of a model (such as an article or product).

-After creating the first-level navigation, repeat the steps of 'Add new link' to create the second-level navigation.
-The key is to select the 'Parent navigation' field.
+After completing the creation of the first-level navigation, repeat the steps of 'Add new link' to create the second-level navigation.
+The key is the selection of the 'Parent navigation' field.

-• Display Name/Link Type/Display OrderThe setting method of the "等" field is the same as the first-level navigation, but their scope of effect is limited to the submenu under the selected upper-level navigation.
+- display name/Link Type/Display orderThe setting method of the field is the same as the first-level navigation, but its scope of action is limited to the sub-menu under the selected parent navigation.

-By this method, you can add multiple second-level navigation links for each first-level navigation item, thus constructing a clear second-level menu structure.
+In this way, you can add multiple second-level navigation links to each first-level navigation item, thus building a clear second-level menu structure.

 Call the navigation list in the template

-In AnQiCMS template files, usenavListLabel to call the navigation menu you configured in the background.
-Template files are usually stored in/templatedirectory, and use syntax similar to Django template engine.
+In the AnQiCMS template files, usenavListtags to call the navigation menu configured in the background.
+Template files are usually stored in/templateUnder the directory, and use syntax similar to the Django template engine.

-Open the public header file in your website template (for examplepartial/header.htmlorbase.html), depending on the structure of your template, you can call it in the following way:
+Open the public header file in your website template (for example,partial/header.htmlorbase.htmlThe specific structure of your template depends on, at the location where you need to display the navigation menu, you can call it in the following way:

 {# 假设您要调用默认导航类别,其 typeId 默认为 1 #}